nmstreethran/ml-elec-model/README.md

 ## Documentation

-The documentation is maintained in this repository's [GitHub Wiki](https://github.com/nmstreethran/ml-elec-model/wiki) and built using [Sphinx](https://www.sphinx-doc.org/en/master/) and hosted using [Read the Docs](https://readthedocs.org).
+The documentation is maintained in this repository's [GitHub Wiki](https://github.com/nmstreethran/ml-elec-model/wiki), built using [Sphinx](https://www.sphinx-doc.org/en/master/), and hosted using [Read the Docs](https://readthedocs.org).
 It is available at <https://ml-elec-model.rtfd.io>.
 The files can be found in the `docs` folder.

 To build the documentation locally, clone this repository (including submodules) and install a TeX distribution (such as [TeX Live](http://tug.org/texlive/)).
 Then, install the required Sphinx Python packages as follows: